gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         2. When a reader opts-in to installing packages by uncommenting the code, it runs without errors
     2. Uses more than one function to install/load/require packages (including those used in commented code)

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R

 6. Use arithmetic, comparison, and logical operators

     1. Uses all three types of operators
     2. Uses multiple operators in data transformation pipelines and/or inline R code

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in SE-SCC-Depression.R

 7. Parse and define functions and arguments